Carlosph/CookiesConsent/README.md

 If you need to run some code only when the user has given the consent (i.e. ads or analytics code), you can set a ```CookiesConsentListener```, and the code on its ```onCookiesAllowed``` method will be executed only when the user is not from the EU or he has already being notified about the use of cookies.

-Additionally you can use the method ```CookiesConsentAlert.isConsentNeeded()```  anywhere in your code to know if the user has yet to give consent about the use of cookies.
+Additionally you can use the method ```CookiesConsentAlert.isConsentNeeded(Context context)```  anywhere in your code to know if the user has yet to give consent about the use of cookies.

 #Example